Parasmanithakur/Parasmanithakur/README.md

 ### Hi there 👋
 ![](https://github.com/Parasmanithakur/Parasmanithakur/blob/main/bio.gif)
+- 🔭 I’m currently working on ...Chess Engine based on MINMAX alpha beta with ui in pygame
+- - 🌱 I’m currently learning ...
+JavaScript
 <!--
 **Parasmanithakur/Parasmanithakur** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.